Evolutionary Biology

 Thanks to a generous grant from FORMAS, the sand lizards in Sweden will be the subject of a new conservation project.
 A team led by Tobias and joined by Nathalie, Mats Olsson from Gothenburg University and Mette Lillie from Uppsala University will map out the genetic diversity of sand lizards across Sweden.
 Due to their patchy distribution and loss of sandy habitat, the species is potentially at risk and we will do our very best to work together with conservation agencies and protect this unique species.

-Congratulations on your new position!Sept 15thpale_line
+Congratulations on your new position!Sep 15thpale_line

 After just about one year with us in Lund, Jana Isanta-Navarro has landed a lectureship position in Copenhagen!
 Huge congratulations!
 We are sad to see you go, but also excited to see you start your own research group and take the next step in your career!
 Team algea (and also team lizard!) will miss you.
 Good luck for the future, and hopefully you stop by in Lund from time to time on your way to Copenhagen!

-Ximena = Master of Science!July 28thpale_line
+Ximena = Master of Science!Jul 28thpale_line

 Ximena has successfully defended her MSc thesis in the MEME program and is now ready for new challenges!
 During her thesis work, she investigated how living on tiny islets affects the genomic make-up of Mediterranean wall lizards.
 She not only managed to tame a huge genetic data set, but also learned how to capture lizards in the wild!
 We are excited to see what comes next for you, Ximena!
 Good luck for your next steps – it was a pleasure to have you around!

-Maternal behaviour facilitated transitions to viviparityJuly 14thpale_line
+Maternal behaviour facilitated transitions to viviparityJul 14thpale_line

 A new paper in Evolution Letters shows that flexible maternal thermoregulation eliminated constraints on the evolution of viviparity in lizards and snakes.
 Thanks a lot to all our collaborators – Charlie, Dan and Geoff – for making this happen!

-Ragna = Master of Science!June 15thpale_line
+Ragna = Master of Science!Jun 15thpale_line

 After a stellar defence of her thesis on plasticity in green algae, Ragna could celebrate in style.
 We are very sad to see her go – all the best of luck with future algae growing, Ragna!

-Lizard field season 2023!June 15thpale_line
+Lizard field season 2023!Jun 15thpale_line

 Our three field teams had a great time catching lizards in the Balearics, Morocco, Italy, and Greece.
 Beautiful locations, fantastic lizards, and great company – thanks to Ferran de la Cruz, Geoff While and all our local collaborators for their help and support!